scrapinghub/frontera/docs/source/topics/frontier-at-a-glance.rst

 ==========

 You’ve seen a simple example of how to use Frontera with Scrapy, but this is just the surface.
-Frontera provides many powerful features for making Frontier management easy and efficient, such as:
+Frontera provides many powerful features for making frontier management easy and efficient, such as:

 * Easy :doc:`built-in integration with Scrapy <scrapy-integration>` and :doc:`any other crawler <frontier-api>` through its API.